dkelly255/PP4-Fantasy-Football-Centre/FEATURES.md

 ### - Administration Area

-The administration area is a key feature of the Fantasy Football Centre web application, and allows the site administrator/super-user to control many key site activities to keep the application in working order.
+The administration area is a key feature of the Django Blog web application, and allows the site administrator/super-user to control many key site activities to keep the application in working order.
 The administration area has been craeted using Django's administration functionality, and contains many key functions, illlustrated in the snapshot below, and reviweed in detail in the remainder of the feature walkthrough section of this readme document:

 ![Admin](readme/features-admin.png)